 LAUREN KIELE DELEON is an American-Uruguayan intimacy director & coordinator, teaching artist, and director from Miami, Florida.
 She holds a Master’s degree in Performance Studies from NYU with a thesis on Decolonizing Touch through Intimacy Direction.

-Intimacy workshop credits include Washington Improv Theatre, SUNY Purchase Film and Theatre departments, NYU Tisch Applied Theatre Convergence, The Fled Collective, NYU Film (Intro. to Intimacy Coordination), The American Academy for Dramatic Arts, Sarah Lawrence College, and others.
+She has taught consent and intimacy workshops at Laguardia High School, Washington Improv Theatre, SUNY Purchase Film and Theatre departments, NYU Tisch Applied Theatre Convergence, The Fled Collective, NYU Film (Intro. to Intimacy Coordination), The American Academy for Dramatic Arts, Sarah Lawrence College, and others.
+She has also served on multiple panels discussing Intimacy Direction at places including the Roundabout Emerging Director's Group.

 While getting her BA in Theatre & Performance Directing and minor in Playwriting at SUNY Purchase, Lauren directed many productions in support of organizations including Planned Parenthood, My Sister’s Place, Standing Rock, and a non-profit she helped co-found called Mission Flint -- which partnered with The Public Theatre on Erika Dickerson-Despenza's play Cullud Wattah.